jingxiangma/jingxiangma.github.io/index.md

 ## Travelling and talks

-Recently I've been given similar talks based on the [preprint](https://arxiv.org/abs/2501.05753), I will put some slides here in the future.
+Recently I've been giving similar talks based on the [preprint](https://arxiv.org/abs/2501.05753), I will put some slides here in the future.
 A recent one is [this one](pisa2025June.pdf) in Pisa.